ionos-cloud/ionosctl/docs/subcommands/server-create.md

       --cpu-family string          CPU Family for the Server.
 For CUBE Servers, the CPU Family is INTEL_SKYLAKE (default "AMD_OPTERON")
-      --datacenter-id string       The unique Data Center Id (required) -f, --force                      Force command to execute without user input -h, --help                       help for create
+      --datacenter-id string       The unique Data Center Id (required) -f, --force                      Force command to execute without user input -h, --help                       Print usage
-      --image-id string            [CUBE Server] The Image Id or snapshot Id to be used as for the Direct Attached Storage -l, --licence-type string        [CUBE Server] Licence Type of the Direct Attached Storage (required) -n, --name string                Name of the Server (default "Unnamed Server") -o, --output string              Desired output format [text|json] (default "text") -p, --password string            [CUBE Server] Initial password to be set for installed OS.
+      --image-id string            [CUBE Server] The Image Id or snapshot Id to be used as for the Direct Attached Storage -l, --licence-type string        [CUBE Server] Licence Type of the Direct Attached Storage (default "LINUX") -n, --name string                Name of the Server (default "Unnamed Server") -o, --output string              Desired output format [text|json] (default "text") -p, --password string            [CUBE Server] Initial password to be set for installed OS.
 Works with public Images only.
 Not modifiable.
-Password rules allows all characters from a-z, A-Z, 0-9
+Password rules allows all characters from a-z, A-Z, 0-9 (default "abcde12345")
   -q, --quiet                      Quiet output
       --ram string                 The amount of memory for the Server.
 Size must be specified in multiples of 256. e.g. --ram 256 or --ram 256MB (required)
       --ssh-keys strings           SSH Keys of the Direct Attached Storage --template-id string         [CUBE Server] The unique Template Id (required) -t, --timeout int                Timeout option for Request for Server creation/for Server to be in AVAILABLE state [seconds] (default 60)
-      --type string                Type usages for the Server (default "ENTERPRISE") -v, --verbose                    see step by step process when running a command -N, --volume-name string         [CUBE Server] Name of the Direct Attached Storage (default "Unnamed Direct Attached Storage")
+      --type string                Type usages for the Server (default "ENTERPRISE") -v, --verbose                    Print step-by-step process when running command -N, --volume-name string         [CUBE Server] Name of the Direct Attached Storage (default "Unnamed Direct Attached Storage")
   -w, --wait-for-request           Wait for the Request for Server creation to be executed -W, --wait-for-state             Wait for new Server to be in AVAILABLE state